IOcase/game-repo/README.md

 The goal of this system is it will only store a reference to the large file in Git and if one of us requests it it'll go and find the file on that machine and transfer it cutting out git as the middle man.
 This requires us to coordinate being online at the same time to ensure we can transfer things.

-NOTE: Make sure that you delete Library from the save file when you save a Unity project.
-It doesn't have data in it that's useful it's just meant as a cache so you can safely get rid of it since it's fucking huge.
+[fixed] -> NOTE: [gitignore fixes this] Make sure that you delete Library from the save file when you save a Unity project.
+It doesn't have data in it that's useful it's just meant as a cache so you can safely get rid of it since it's fucking huge. (this is actually redundant now.
+The gitignore fixes this)

 7. Microsoft visual studio code https://code.visualstudio.com/